AlonsoK28/xa-bootswatch/README.md

 ## How to update bootstrap version from [original](https://github.com/thomaspark/bootswatch)

-### This could be necessary to update boostrap version in the future
+### This could be necessary to update boostrap version in the future (For example to migrate to boostrap v6.x)

 - merge `bootstrap.css` file from `original theme` to `custom theme`
     -  example merge `dist/minty/bootstrap.css` to `dist/xa-minty/bootstrap.css`